devychen/devychen.github.io/index.md

 ## About Me

-Currently seeking career opportunities in data-driven product analyst.
+Currently a game producer at Virtuos.

-From October, I will be a gradute in M.A.
-Computational Linguistics at the Univeristy of Tuebingen. <br>
+A recent gradute in M.A.
+Computational Linguistics at the Univeristy of Tuebingen.
 I also hold these degrees: _MSc in Sociology_ at University of Oxford (UK), _BA in Linguistics and Sociology_ at the University of Manchester (UK). <br>

-I have worked full-time at ByteDance as a marketing specialist at Game Publishing Business Sector, with a focus on partnership developments, growth and performance attribution.
-Previously also an assistant strategic consultant at Roland Berger and A.T.Kearney, and a TV producer at Mango TV (consider it as the Netflix in China).
+I have worked full-time at ByteDance as a game publishing specialist.
+Previously also a TV producer at Mango TV (consider it as the Netflix in China).

 ## Research Interests

-- **LLM-Based Agent Simulations:**  AI(LLM) NPC, Conversational AI Companions.
+- **LLM-Based Agent Simulations:**  AI/LLM NPC, Conversational AI Companions.

-## Professional Interests
+## Research Interests

-- **Data Analytic, Performance Marketings**: using data to improve user experience and drive product growth.
+- Game production.
+- Conversational AI or AI companion product manager.

 ## Hobby

-- Love music: game and film original background music (e.g. Zelda, Kirby, Ori series)
+- Love instrumental OST music and games.
-- I pratice **Kendo**, which is a Japanese martial art.
+- I regularly pratice Kendo.
+- Love hiking.
+A nature lover (birds and whales).

 ## Projects